Allergy and intolerance

-- Check the ingredients every time you buy a product – the recipe might have changed since the last time you bought it!
+- Check the ingredients every time you buy a product – the recipe might have changed since last purchase.

-- All consumers in NSW are legally entitled to ask for information about the allergen content of foods for sale that are not pre-packed or labelled.
+- Consumers in NSW are legally entitled to ask for information about the allergen content of foods for sale that are not pre-packed or labelled.

-Tip: You can call food manufacturers and ask about ingredients or manufacturing processes if you are unsure about a product.
+Tip: You can call food manufacturers and ask about ingredients or manufacturing processes if unsure about a product.

 Foods not pre-packed or not labelled

 Foods that aren’t pre-packed or labelled include those sold from:

 foods weighed and sold loose.

 other eating out venues.

 It’s possible that this type of food could contain small amounts of allergens in the ingredients.
 The allergen may have also been introduced to these products due to contact with another food,knife or spoon, or from being wrapped in a bag that has touched another food containing an allergen.

 If you have a severe food allergy, you should always disclose your allergy clearly, ask about ingredients and never make presumptions about food content.
 You should always have your emergency medication with you.